-- The Bureau issued two rules in March 2016 to address the HELP Rural Communities Act, which was enacted on December 4, 2015.
+- In consultation and cooperation with other agencies with Gramm-Leach-Bliley Act (GLBA) rule writing authority, the Bureau issued a proposal in July 2016 to amend Regulation P, which implements the GLBA and requires, among other things, that financial institutions provide an annual notice describing their privacy policies and practices to their customers.
+The proposal would make minor technical modifications and clarifications to Regulation P to incorporate GLBA section 503(f) which provides an exception to the annual notice requirement for financial institutions that meet certain conditions.
+The comment period for that proposal ended on August 10 and the Bureau expects to issue a final rule in 2017. - The Bureau issued two rules in March 2016 to address the HELP Rural Communities Act, which was enacted on December 4, 2015.
 First, the Bureau issued a procedural rule that established a process to apply for an area to be designated as a rural area for purposes of a Federal consumer financial law.
-Second, the Bureau issued an interim final rule that expanded eligibility for special provisions and an exemption from requirements provided to certain small creditors operating in rural or underserved areas under the Bureau's mortgage rules. - Section 1071 of the Dodd-Frank Act amends ECOA to require financial institutions to report information concerning credit applications made by women-owned, minorityowned, and small businesses.
+Second, the Bureau issued an interim final rule that expanded eligibility for special provisions and an exemption from requirements provided to certain small creditors operating in rural or underserved areas under the Bureau's mortgage rules. - Section 1071 of the Dodd-Frank Act amends ECOA to require financial institutions to report information concerning credit applications made by women-owned, minority-owned, and small businesses.
 The Bureau is in its early stages with respect to implementing section 1071, and is currently focused on outreach and research to develop its understanding of the players, products, and practices in business lending markets.
 The CFPB then expects to begin developing proposed regulations concerning the data to be collected and determining the appropriate procedures and privacy protections needed for information-gathering and public disclosure under this section.

-4.2 Addressing longstanding consumer protection and regulatory burden concerns in other markets
+6.2 Addressing longstanding consumer protection and regulatory burden concerns in other markets

-In addition to work implementing Dodd-Frank Act mandates relating to mortgages, the Bureau has continued to focus attention on a number of issues in other consumer financial products and services markets.
-This work includes rulemakings to revise regulations the Bureau inherited from other agencies and the issuance of a proposed rule governing prepaid accounts, as well as continued research and other preparations for rulemakings to address several longstanding issues regarding debt collection, payday loans and deposit advance programs, and overdraft features on deposit accounts.
+In addition to work implementing Dodd-Frank Act mandates relating to mortgages and remittance transfers, the Bureau has focused attention on a number of issues in other consumer financial products and services markets.
+This work includes rulemakings to revise regulations the Bureau inherited from other agencies, as well as research and other preparations for rulemakings to address several longstanding issues regarding debt collection, payday loans and deposit advance programs, and overdraft features on deposit accounts.

-As reflected in its Spring 2016 regulatory agenda, the Bureau has continued work on a number of projects to address longstanding concerns in other consumer financial services markets.
+As reflected in its Fall 2015 and Spring 2016 regulatory agendas, the Bureau has begun work on a number of other potential rulemaking projects to address longstanding concerns in other consumer financial services markets.
 For example:

 - In November 2014, the Bureau proposed amendments to Regulations E and Z to create a comprehensive set of consumer protections for prepaid financial products, which are increasingly being used by consumers in place of traditional checking accounts.
 The proposed rule would expressly bring prepaid products within the ambit of Regulation E, which implements the Electronic Fund Transfer Act (EFTA), as prepaid accounts and create new provisions specific to such accounts.
 The proposed rule would also amend Regulation E and Regulation Z, which implements TILA, to regulate prepaid accounts with overdraft services or credit features.
-The comment period for the proposed rule closed at the end of March 2015, and the Bureau expects to release a final rule in Fall 2016.57 - The Bureau is also engaged in rulemaking activities regarding debt collection practices.
-Debt collection continues to be the single largest source of complaints to the Federal Government of any industry.
-Building on the Bureau's November 2013 Advance Notice of Proposed Rulemaking, the Bureau released materials in July 2016 in advance of convening an August 2016 panel under the Small Business Regulatory Enforcement Fairness Act (SBREFA) in conjunction with the Office of Management and Budget and the Small Business Administration's Chief Counsel for Advocacy to consult with small businesses that may be affected by the policy proposals under consideration.
-This SBREFA process focused on companies that are considered "debt collectors" under the FDCPA.
-The CFPB continues to analyze the results of a survey to obtain information from consumers about their experiences with debt collection and plans to publish a report in the coming months. - The Bureau is developing a final rule to address consumer harms from practices related to payday loans, auto title loans, and other similar credit products, including failure to determine whether consumers have the ability to repay without default or re-borrowing and certain payment collection practices.
-The Bureau issued a Notice of Proposed Rulemaking in June 2016.
-The deadline for comments on the Notice of Proposed Rulemaking is October 7, 2016.
-Among other things, the proposal would require lenders to make a reasonable determination that the consumer has the ability to repay a covered loan before extending credit.
-It would also require lenders to make certain disclosures before attempting to collect payments from consumers' accounts and restrict lenders from making additional payment collection attempts after two consecutive attempts have failed.
+The comment period for the proposed rule closed at the end of March 2015, and the Bureau expects to release a final rule in Fall 2016.38 - The Bureau is also engaged in rulemaking activities regarding debt collection practices.
+Debt collection continues to be the single largest source of complaints to the Federal